Arteiii/uptimeMon/README.md

 ## Components

-### Frontend (Vite)
+### Frontend (Next.js)

-The frontend is built with Vite, a fast web development build tool.
+The frontend is built with Next.js, a fast web development build tool.
 It provides a user interface to view the ping status of specified hosts.

 ### Backend (FastAPI)